voldien/exceptcxx/README.md

 [![GitHub release](https://img.shields.io/github/release/voldien/exceptcxx.svg)](https://github.com/voldien/exceptcxx/releases)
 [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/voldien/exceptcxx.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/voldien/exceptcxx/context:cpp)

-A simple library for adding exceptions with additional meta than the common std::exception while preserving the code.
+A simple library for adding universal exceptions more additional meta than the common _std::exception_ while preserving the original code when integrating.

 ## Features

 * StackTrace - Support to get the stack tree of when it was invoked.
 * Unicode - Allow support for both ASCII, Unicode 8, and unicode 16.
+* Backward compadible with standard exception.

 ## Motivation

 Attempt to create a dedicated Exception library with useful debug info and stack trace info while maintaining the standard c++ exception.
 Allowing to reuse the code in multiple projects with a good level of information when the exception is thrown.

-# Installation
+## Installation

 The library can be built simply by the following commands.

 ```bash